Skip to Main Navigation

 April NCI Workshop to Consider AI Applications in Cancer Research

 NCI is hosting a virtual workshop, “Cancer AI Research: Computational Approaches Addressing Imperfect Data”, April 3-4 from 11:00 a.m. to 5:00 p.m.
 ET.
 This workshop will highlight the importance of leveraging advances across fields to accelerate cancer research and discovery through artificial intelligence (AI), enable early detection, and improve diagnosis.
-An agenda is available on the NCI website.

 The goals of this workshop are to: